Elshety/week-5-cloud/exercise/final-project.md

           pm2 start src/index.js --name "backend"
 ```

+# Workflow Breakdown:

+## Trigger Explanation:
+- Runs when code is pushed to the main branch
+- Only triggers when files in `backend/` directory change
+- Prevents unnecessary runs when only frontend changes occur

+## Jobs Configuration:
+- Uses GitHub-hosted Ubuntu runner
+- Single job named "deploy"

+## Steps Details:

+1. **Checkout Code**:
+   - Checks out your repository content
+   - Required for all workflows that need your code

+2. **Configure AWS Credentials**:
+   - Sets up AWS CLI with credentials
+   - Uses GitHub secrets for secure credential storage
+   - Configures region matching your infrastructure

+3. **Install Dependencies**:
+   - Navigates to `backend` directory
+   - Installs all npm packages
+   - Creates `node_modules` with production dependencies

+4. **Package Backend**:
+   - Creates compressed tarball of backend code
+   - Includes all necessary files for deployment
+   - Generates `backend.tar.gz` in backend directory

+5. **Deploy to EC2**:
+   - Uses SCP to securely transfer archive to EC2
+   - Connects using SSH key stored in GitHub secrets
+   - Copies archive to EC2 user's home directory

+6. **SSH and Restart Backend**:
+   - Extracts the transferred archive on EC2
+   - Installs any new dependencies
+   - Uses PM2 to:
+     - Gracefully stop existing backend process
+     - Start new version of the backend
+   - Ensures zero-downtime deployment

+---

 ## 3. Setting Up Required Secrets
 Before workflows can run, you need to configure GitHub secrets:
 #### 1. AWS Credentials: